21 May 2021

 Step 4: Designing a Robust and Reliable Solution

-While we proved that an encryption solution based on gocryptfs
+While we proved that an encryption solution based on gocryptfs is possible,

 the current state is hardly a production-ready solution.
 We decided to build a